MindSporeChallenge21/MSC21_Documentation/rules/rules/evaluation-criteria.md

 ### [MindSpore Explainer](https://www.mindspore.cn/doc/api_python/en/r1.2/mindspore/mindspore.explainer.html)

-## 🏅 Final Score
+### 🏅 Final Score in Model Evaluation

-The final ranking is measured with the combination of both tasks
+The model's final score ranking is measured with the combination of both accuracy and explainable tasks

 $$
 \text{Final Score} = \text{Accuracy Score} * 0.8 + \text{Explainable Score} *0.2
 $$

-### Scoring for Final Round
+##  👩🏫 Final Pitching

 The **top 6 teams in the Evaluation Stage** will be selected to participate in the **Final Pitching**.

-Each team of the final round is to present the following details for their project.
+Each team in the final pitching is invited to present the following details for their projects.
 The following structure is a reference for the contestants; participants are free to structure their presentations.
 The time for the presentation is 20 mins.
 Pitching for 15 minutes and a Q&A session for 5 minutes.

 | **Details** | **Description** |
 | :--- | :--- |